PeachScript/vue-infinite-loading/docs/guide/top-dir-scroll.md

 # Top Direction Scroll

-Okay, it's the time to try the top direction scroll list, this plugin will save and restore scroll height automatically since `v2.4.0`, it means top direction feature can be used out of the box now!
+Okay, it's time to try the top direction scroll list.
+This plugin will save and restore the scroll height automatically since `v2.4.0`, which means that the top direction feature can be used out of the box now!

 ``` html {5}
 <header>